cascadiajs/2013.cascadiajs.com/code-coverage-like-a-boss_geekdave.md

 In this talk, you'll learn:

-* how implementing a Code Coverage process keeps teams honest and avoids technical debt.
-* how to automate the coverage enforcement process using Grunt, so that you don't have to nag your teammates.
-* how coverage statistics can lie to you, and what you can do about it.
+### Bossy Code Coverage
+Code Coverage is meaningless if it's not enforced.
+But nobody likes being the one who chronically nags their teammates.
+By automating the process of enforcing a minimum coverage threshold, this responsibility is passed on to a robot.
+We'll look into using Grunt to handle this task, and how you can configure a solution that runs on popular CI frameworks like TravisCI and Jenkins.
+Over time, this process can change the culture of teams to a "test-first" mindset.

+### Lies, Damn Lies, & Statistics
+Now that you love Code Coverage, find out how your tool's statistics are *lying to you.*  It's easy to get a false sense of security based on coverage percentages.
+But as it turns out, there are many ways that developers can (intentionally or not) manipulate the system to produce misleading coverage statistics.
+Luckily, there are a few simple strategies that can mitigate this issue, and keep your numbers honest.

+### The Zen of Coverage
-* why chasing a high coverage percentage is a bad strategy, and how to explain that to your number-oriented boss.
+How much coverage is "good enough"?
+50%?
+75%?
+90%?
+Just as a Zen master lives in a constant pursuit of enlightenment, so must we never cease to pursue better code coverage.
+But is it really about the numbers?
+Learn why chasing a high coverage percentage is a bad strategy, and how to explain that to your number-oriented boss.

-* why "Feature Coverage" is an essential companion to Code Coverage
-* how your QA team can get involved with the Unit Testing process without writing any code.
+### Feature Coverage FTW
+Code Coverage serves as a great "fail safe" for catching untested or under-tested code.
+But it does nothing to ensure that the tests we write are actually *meaningful*.
+To accomplish this, we need actual human brains, eyeballs, and conversations.
+Learn how to implement a "Feature Coverage" process as an essential companion to Code Coverage, and how this will instill harmony in your team between Product Managers, QA, and developers.

 ##Speaker Bio